Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ![Your device cannot load this image - it may be blocked.](https://cheatsheet-assets.ibaguette.com/gcse/compsci/hard_drive.png)
 *What a hard drive is actually made from.
 Remember there can be several platters on a large drive!*

-**NOTE: Solid-state drives' speeds are not affected by fragmentation.
+**NOTE: Solid-state drives are not affected by fragmentation.
 Do NOT EVER try and defrag an SSD!**

 ### Compression software